Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 Minimally Invasive Spinal Surgery: Modern Technology

-These are Modern spinal injury treatments, these options are minimally invasive, with shorter recovery period, lower risk of complication and high accuracy.
+These are modern spinal injury treatments.
+These options are minimally invasive, with a shorter recovery period, lower risk of complications, and high accuracy.

-Minimally invasive spinal surgery techniques involve a smaller incision and the insertion of a tube, through which the surgeon inserts small surgical instruments to work on the spine with less risk of muscle or nearby disruption.
+Minimally invasive spinal surgery techniques involve a smaller incision and the insertion of a tube through which the surgeon uses small surgical instruments to work on the spine, minimizing the risk of muscle or nearby tissue disruption.

 Advantages of minimally invasive spinal surgery: